0xapplee/0xapplee/README.md

 Project | Description | Platform |
 ------|---------------|---------------|
 Tenor | Non-custodial platform for borrowing and lending onchain.
-It builds on the Morpho protocol and extends it with modular smart contract features  | Sherlock Collaborative Audit
+It builds on the Morpho protocol and extends it with modular smart contract features  | Blackthorn